Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: Prompt Sapper: AI Chain IDE

 \subsection{Design View}

 Design view supports the main activities of the design phase and plays an important role in bridging the gap between the exploration and construction phases.
-Therefore, it has two main functions: requirement elicitation and AI chain skeleton generation, supported by two LLM-based co-pilots.
-The two co-pilots in the Design view actively interact with the user to assist in requirement elicitation and AI chain skeleton generation.
+Therefore, it has two main functions: requirement elicitation and AI chain skeleton generation, supported by two LLM-based co-pilots. \cy{Additionally, the primary objective of the two co-pilots in the Design view is not solely to directly minimize errors during AI chain construction, but rather to actively interact with users, fostering requirement elicitation and AI chain skeleton generation.}

 Fig.~\ref{fig:design_view} shows the usage of Design View.
 On the left side, there is a LLM-based chatbot (Fig.~\ref{fig:design_view}~\redcircle{1}).
 Design view's chatbot is prompted as an infinite questioner, which utilizes the vast knowledge of a LLM to generate clarifying questions based on a user's initial input to support requirement elicitation and analysis.